 CSR is “divesting a business which for them has been in decline because they lack the necessary kind of platform to really get into handsets,” said Pia Tapley, an analyst at Singer Capital Markets in London.
 “We see revenue declining to negligible levels but they still have been investing in it.
 Today’s deal means they don’t have to do that anymore, so they get rid of a lot of cost.”

-Samsung, the largest maker of memory chips, display panels and mobile phones, also manufactures the A-series of processors used in Apple Inc. (AAPL)’s iPhones and iPads, devices that compete against its own Galaxy series of mobile devices.
+Samsung, the largest maker of memory chips, display panels and mobile phones, also manufactures the A-series of processors used in Apple Inc. (AAPL:US)’s iPhones and iPads, devices that compete against its own Galaxy series of mobile devices.

 Exynos, its internally developed mobile processor, is used in some versions of Samsung’s newest Galaxy III smartphone while Qualcomm’s Snapdragon is used in others.